buckcode16/arcnem-vision/README.md

 - **GenUI chat interface** — The AI doesn't just reply with text.
 It generates real Flutter widgets at runtime — cards, galleries, interactive components — composed from JSON.
 - **On-device Gemma** — Intent parsing happens locally on the phone before anything hits the network.
 Private by default.
 - **CLIP vector search** — Images and their descriptions are embedded in the same 768-dimensional space.
 Search by image, by text, or by vibes.
+- **Dashboard control room** — Manage projects, devices, API keys, workflow assignments, and one-off dashboard uploads from the same UI.
-- **Visual workflow builder** — A React dashboard where you drag-and-drop agent graphs: workers, tools, supervisors, edges, the whole thing.
+- **Visual workflow builder** — Drag-and-drop agent graphs with workers, tools, supervisors, edges, and reusable workflow templates.
+- **Realtime operator feedback** — The Docs and Runs tabs update as uploads land, descriptions finish, segmentations appear, and graph steps advance.
-- **MCP tools as a first-class primitive** — Five registered tools following the open Model Context Protocol standard.
+- **MCP tools as a first-class primitive** — CLIP embeddings, descriptions, similarity search, and segmentation models all sit behind MCP.
 Agents call them.
 You can too.

 ## Tech Stack